Brand new school desks for students in rural Malawi.

 -

-Supported students with scholarships to attend college and high school.
-High school is not free in Malawi.
+Scholarships for college and high school.
+High School is not free in Malawi.

 -

-Reached over 2,000 girls with Girls Rise Clubs.
-Promoting the education of girls by decreasing child marriages, engaging girls in leadership programming, and encouraging parents and village leaders to advocate for girls.
+Empowering over 2,000 girls by promoting education and reducing child marriages.
+Encouraging parents and village leaders to advocate for girls.